Reg Mayhew's Family History

 Annie Emma Jane Rampling, my 1st cousin 3 times removed, was a survivor of one of the era's largest shipping disasters, i.e. the "Empress of Ireland" which sank in the Saint Lawrence Seaway on 29th May 1914.

 Annie was born to George and Elizabeth Rampling in Lowestoft, Suffolk in 1871.
 She married George Ernest Cook in Hull, Yorkshire during late 1891.
 A son, Reginald was born around 1893 and the family moved to Winton in Bournemouth.
-In 1911 the family (including a daughter, Lily, and another son) emigrated to Vancouver, Canada, where they lived at 4755 Commercial Street.
+In 1911 the family (including a daughter, Lily, and another son, Ronald) emigrated to Vancouver, Canada, where they lived at 4755 Commercial Street.
 In early 1914, Annie was informed that her mother was ill and decided to make the long journey back to England to see her, travelling as a 2nd class passenger on the "Empress of Ireland".
+We know that Annie was a member of the Salvation Army in Canada and so it's possible that she was one of the large party of Salvationists aboard (most of whom drowned) heading for an International Congress in London.

-(My thanks are due to Geoffrey Wall for providing me with this information.)
+(My thanks are due to Geoffrey Wall for providing me with much of this information.)

 The Family Name of Rampling